 ・Founding Member of the Energy Security Group, the Council on Foreign Relations in Washington, DC.

 ・Visiting Professor at the Peace Studies Program, Cornell University

 ・Fellow at the Department of Chemistry, North Carolina State University

 He has served as Member/Chairman on many government committees concerned with energy, technology and industrial policy in Japan and U.S.

 ・Doctor’s Degree (Ph.D.) in Physics at Ohio State University

 ・Master’s Degrees in Applied Engineering and Political Science, Keio University

 Field of Study

 Digital Science Policy, International relations, Organizational Theory, Cognitive Science, Energy Security, Energy Technology, Optical Engineering

-Dr. Takeda’s research has covered a broad range of concentrations including digital science field, cognitive science, policy studies including macro-techno policies in energy, environment, non-proliferation and innovation policies.
+Dr. Takeda’s research has covered a broad range of concentrations including the digital science field, cognitive science, policy studies including macro-techno policies in energy, environment, non-proliferation, and innovation policies.
 In the hard research area, he has conducted chemical laser projects (COIL) where he holds 5 patents and he has published over 10 books.